xd009642/tarpaulin/TROUBLESHOOTING.md

 `cargo test --no-run` internally and then run the tests afterwards.

-To solve this, ensure that you recreate an environment so that you can run your tests directly calling the test binary in the target folder directly and not just via `cargo test`.
+To solve this, ensure that you recreate an environment so that you can run your tests calling the test binary in the target folder directly and not just via `cargo test`.

 ### Inaccurate Coverage Results